Call for Abstract

 Dental sleep medicine is an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
 Approximately 25 million adults have obstructive sleep apnea (OSA), which can cause them to stop breathing hundreds of times a night for anywhere, from a few seconds to more than a minute.
 Sleep apnea is a chronic condition that occurs when your muscles relax during sleep, allowing soft tissue to collapse and block the airway.
 As a result, repeated breathing pauses occur, which often reduce your oxygen levels.
 These breathing pauses are followed by brief awakenings that disturb your sleep.

+Pediatric dentists promote the dental health of children as well as serve as educational resources for parents.
+It is recommended by the American Academy of Pediatric Dentistry (AAPD) and the American Academy of Pediatrics (AAP) that a dental visit should occur within six months after the presence of the first tooth.
 Dentistry can be a precise and effective way to perform many dental procedures.
 The potential for dentistry to improve dental procedures rests in the dentist's ability to control the use of sedation in pediatric dentistry.

 - Track 12-1Molecular etiologies of non-syndromic cleft palate

 - Track 12-2Genetic determinants of dental fluorosis susceptibility/resistance

-- Pharmacogenetics of fluoride
+- Track 12-3Pharmacogenetics of fluoride

 - Track 12-4Genetics of interfrontal bone morphogenesis

-- Dietary recommendations for infants and toddlers
+- Track 12-5 Dietary recommendations for infants and toddlers

-- The use of sedation in pediatric dentistry
+- Track 12-7The use of sedation in pediatric dentistry

 Preventive dentistry is the practice of caring for one's teeth to keep them healthy.
 This helps to avoid cavities, gum disease, enamel wear, and more.
 Preventive dentistry prevents people from developing dental problems later on.
 Cavities, gingivitis, enamel loss, and periodontitis can all be avoided or mitigated with proper dental care.
 Operative dentistry concerned with restoration of parts of the teeth that are defective as a result of disease, trauma, or abnormal development to a state of normal function, health, and esthetics.

 - Track 13-1Techniques involved in operative dentistry

 - Track 13-2Instruments used in operative dentistry

 - Track 13-3Preventive dentistry for children

 - Track 13-4Current Concepts in Preventive Dentistry

 Dental hygiene is the practice of keeping the mouth and teeth clean to prevent dental problems, most commonly, dental cavities, gingivitis, caries, periodontal (gum) diseases and bad breath.
 A dental hygienist is a licensed dental professional who is registered with a dental association or regulatory body within their country of practice.

 - Track 14-1Caries: Future diagnostic tools and prevention

 - Track 14-2Nutrition and oral health

-- Photodynamic Therapy in Dentistry
+- Track 14-3Photodynamic Therapy in Dentistry

 - Track 14-4Dental Hygienist, Dentist and the patient

 - Track 14-5Erosions/ Attrition/ Abrasion